Georgian–Ossetian conflicts of 1918-1920: 1919

-In October 1919, revolts against the Mensheviks broke out again in several areas.
-On 23 October, rebels in the Roki area proclaimed the establishment of Soviet power and began advancing toward Tskhinvali, but suffered defeat and retreated to the Soviet-controlled Terek district.

 The year 1919 also saw a series of fruitless discussions concerning the status and governance of the region.
 Ossetians demanded a degree of autonomy comparable with the one granted to the Abkhazians and Muslim Georgians in Adjara.
 However, no final decision was made, and the Georgian government outlawed the National Council of South Ossetia, a Bolshevik-dominated body, and refused any grant of autonomy.
-Bolsheviks fully exploited the tensions and the Menshevik mistakes to further strengthen their influence among the Ossetians.
+Shortly after Ossetian leaders appealed to the Entente's mission in the Caucasus to separate "Ossetia" from Georgia.

+In October 1919, revolts against the Mensheviks broke out again in several areas.
+On 23 October, rebels in the Roki area proclaimed the establishment of Soviet power and began advancing toward Tskhinvali, but suffered defeat and retreated to the Soviet-controlled Terek district.

 1920

-In 1920, a much larger Ossetian uprising took place, which was supported by the regional committee of the Bolshevik Russian Communist Party, which had gathered a military force in Vladikavkaz, the capital of modern-day North Ossetia-Alania, Russia.
-Despite assurance of respecting Georgia's territorial integrity in the Treaty of Moscow of 7 May 1920, Soviet Russia demanded Georgia recall its troops from Ossetia.
-On May 8, the Ossetians declared a Soviet republic in the Roki area on the Russian-Georgian border.
-A Bolshevik force from Vladikavkaz crossed into Georgia and helped the local rebels to attack a Georgian force in the Java district.
+In 1920, a much larger Ossetian uprising took place, which was supported by the South Ossetian District Committee Revkom of the Bolshevik Russian Communist Party, which had gathered a military force in Vladikavkaz, the capital of modern-day North Ossetia-Alania, Russia.
+Despite assurance of respecting Georgia's territorial integrity in the Treaty of Moscow of 7 May 1920, Soviet Russia demanded Georgia recall its troops from "Ossetia".
+On May 8, the Ossetians declared a Soviet republic in the Roki area on the Russian-Georgian border A Bolshevik force from Vladikavkaz crossed into Georgia and helped the local rebels to attack a Georgian force in the Java district.
+By June 7 the Revkom was in control of Tskhinvali and on June 8 declared Soviet authority throughout South Ossetia.

 The rebellious areas were effectively incorporated into Soviet Russia.
 However, Vladimir Lenin's desire to keep peace with Georgia at that time and eventual military failures of the rebels forced the Bolsheviks to distance themselves from the Ossetian struggle.
-The Georgian People's Guard under Valiko Jugheli crushed the revolt with great violence, defeating the insurgents in a series of hard-fought battles.
+The Georgian People's Guard under Valiko Jugheli launched a large counter-offensive with great violence, defeating the insurgents in a series of hard-fought battles.
+Tskhinvali would be recaptured on June 12.
+In the spring and summer of 1920, Georgia crushed the revolt.
+After June 1920 the Revkom continued to operate in exile in North Ossetia, with an underground presence in South Ossetia.

 Many villages were burned down large areas were depopulated, around 5,000 people perished and 20,000 Ossetians were forced to seek refuge in Soviet Russia.
 Ossetian sources give the following breakdown of casualties: 387 men, 172 women, and 110 children were killed in action or massacred; 1,206 men, 1,203 women, and 1,732 children died during flight.
-The total fatalities amounted to 4,812–5,279 according to another source, i.e., 6–8 percent of the region's total Ossetian population.
+The total fatalities amounted to 4,812–5,279 according to another Ossetian source, i.e., 6–8 percent of the region's total Ossetian population.

-In the spring and summer of 1920, Georgia crushed the revolt.